immutable-js/immutable-js/README.md

 >
 > — Rich Hickey, Clojure

-There is a performance penalty paid every time you create a new immutable object via applying a mutation.
-If you need to apply a series of mutations `immutable` gives you the ability to create a temporary mutable copy of a collection and applying a batch of mutations in a highly performant manner by using `withMutations`.
+Applying a mutation to create a new immutable object will result in a performance penalty.
+If you need to apply a series of mutations, `immutable` gives you the ability to create a temporary mutable copy of a collection and apply a batch of mutations in a highly performant manner by using `withMutations`.
 In fact, this is exactly how `immutable` applies complex mutations itself.

 As an example, this results in the creation of 2, not 4, new immutable Vectors.